-Upon the commencement date of the lease, the company should classify the lease as either a finance or an operating lease.
-(Under present lease standards a finance lease is referred to as a capital lease.)
+Upon the commencement date of the lease, the company should classify the lease as either a finance or an operating lease using ASC 842.
+(Under ASC 840, a finance lease was referred to as a capital lease.)

 So what is a finance lease?
 A lease is considered a finance lease if it meets any of the following criteria:

 - The lease transfers ownership of the underlying asset to the lessee by the end of the lease term